escodebar/trainings/slides.md

 113b2fe Add motivation for the participant
 78d7aa6 Describe the training
 ```
+...so this is why we want short commit titles?

 Notes:
+* The newest commits are displayed on top
 * Without the ``--oneline`` flag, each commit would use several lines
 * ``--abbrev-commit`` is standard for the git log command, it can be used with most commands
 * We have a branch (called ``master``) with three commmits.
+* This command is one of the reasons to choose short, meaningful commit titles

 ---